 New York State DEC/EFC Wastewater Infrastructure Engineering Planning Grant

-The New York State Department of Environmental Conservation, in cooperation with the New York State Environmental Facilities Corporation have made up to $2 million available in 2013 for municipalities that need to construct or improve their municipal wastewater system.
+The New York State Department of Environmental Conservation (DEC), in cooperation with the New York State Environmental Facilities Corporation (EFC), have made over $3 million available in 2017 for municipalities that need to construct or improve their municipal wastewater system.
 Grant funds can be used to pay for engineering and/or consultant fees for engineering and planning services for the production of an engineering report.
 Municipalities can apply for the funding through the Consolidated Funding Application (CFA).
-Individual grants will be up to $50,000 and municipalities will have to provide a 20% match.
+Individual grants will be up to $100,000 and municipalities will have to provide a 20% match.

 - Municipalities (as defined in 21 NYCRRR 2602 New York State Clean Water Revolving Fund Regulations); and

 - Median household income (MHI) of the municipality is

 - Equal to or less than $65,000 according to the United States Census, 2015 American Community Survey for municipalities located in REDC regions of Capital District, Southern Tier, North Country, Mohawk Valley, Central NY, Finger Lakes, or Western NY; or